AgateChain/AgatePrestashop1.7/README.md

 ### For Prestashop versions 1.7:
 1. Clone this repository and make a zip file of **agate** folder or download the latest release.
 2. Go to your PrestaShop administration.
 Under "Modules and services" select "Upload a module"
-3. Go to your "installed modules" -> "Jeeb" and click [Configure]
+3. Go to your "installed modules" -> "Agate" and click [Configure]
 4. Enter your API KEY.
 5. Save your settings and you are good to go!